EgecanCogulu/egecancogulu.github.io/_pages/about.md

 ---
 Hi, my name is Ege, welcome to my personal website.
 You can check out my [resume](/cv/) and [publications](/publications/).

-If you're curious about using bootstrapping for confidence intervals and A/B testing, check out [my first blog post!](https://egecancogulu.github.io/posts/2024/11/ab-testing/)
+If you're curious about using bootstrapping for calculating confidence intervals and for evaluating A/B tests, check out [my first blog post!](https://egecancogulu.github.io/posts/2024/11/ab-testing/)

  About me